SrBalbucio/desktop-notify/README.md

 - Windows XP/Vista/7/8/10, Linux, Mac-OS X
 - Java 8 or higher
 - Translucent windows support in AWT/Swing is recommended for best results (Java 7 or higher is needed for this).

-## Being developed
-- Notification engine rewrite for a future 1.0 release.
-- Transitions and more customizable options for the notification area.
-- Image thumbnails and multiple actions per notification.
-- Performance improvements and better refresh rate adaptability.

-## Do you want to use this in a production environment?
-It has come to my attention that there's been some enterprise and educational projects that have included DS Desktop Notify as one of their dependencies.
-This is why I have deployed an [official javadoc](http://dragshot.webcindario.com/software/desktopnotify/javadoc).

-If you are interested in using DS Desktop Notify and need some help/guidance with it, want to request a feature you need or submit a bug, you can send an e-mail to [the.drag.shot@gmail.com](mailto:the.drag.shot@gmail.com) with a subject starting with **[Desktop Notify]**, or open an issue here on GitHub.